Brian Aheebwa

 Brian Aheebwa (born 1 July 1998) is a Ugandan professional footballer who plays as a striker for Ethiopian Premier League club Arba Minch City, and the Uganda national team.

 Youth career

-At an early age, he was a member of St. John Bosco Seminary School and in 2014 joined Mbarara Sports Academy til 2016.
+At an early age, he was a member of St. John Bosco Seminary School and in 2014 joined Mbarara Sports Academy until 2016.

 Career

 Mbarara FC (2016-2020)

 Aheebwa joined Mbarara City FC in 2016 graduating from Mbarara Sports Academy.
 He signed a 4year contract upon joining Mbarara City FC, In 2016, he was the Regional League top scorer with eight goals.
 He made his Big League 2017 debut for Mbarara City FC against Kireka United FC.
 He scored his first goal against Masavu FC in March 2017.
 On 9 April 2017 he scored four goals for Mbarara City FC against Nyamityobora FC.
 He scored 39 goals during his four-year tenure he was at Mbarara City FC.

 KCCA FC

 In June 2020 he joined KCCA FC and signed a 3-year contract.
 On 3 December 2020, he made his debut for KCCA FC against Bright Stars FC.
 He scored his first goal for K.C.C.A FC in that game, K.C.C.A FC won 2–1.